 Jeff Imerman has followed his passion for storytelling from journalism to law to food.
 Working with his brother Jonny and close friend John, he is excited to tell the stories of these amazing organizations that are trying to make the world a better place!

 Jeff co-founded Imerman Cake Company, a wholesale supplier and online retailer of USDA-certified organic coffeecakes.
-A lawyer and former TV journalist, Jeff became passionate about the organic food movement after his younger brother Jonny’s battle with cancer, when he began learning more about the importance of eating foods without synthetic pesticides and chemicals, antibiotics and growth hormones, and genetically modified ingredients.
-The cake company was in operation from 2013 to 2016.
+Jeff became passionate about the organic food movement after his younger brother Jonny’s battle with cancer, when he began learning more about the importance of eating foods without synthetic pesticides and chemicals, antibiotics and growth hormones, and genetically modified ingredients.
+The cake company was in operation until 2016.

 Prior to Imerman Cake Company, Jeff was a federal law clerk for the Honorable Bernard A. Friedman in the Eastern District of Michigan (Detroit) and a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
 He was also a reporter/weekend-anchor at the NBC-TV affiliate in Joplin, Missouri and a reporter at the ABC-TV affiliate in Lexington, Kentucky.